rbuurma/rise-2019/Assignments/Rise_assignment_7.md

 # Topic Modeling the 1760s (Exercise 7)

-+ Check-in on Wednesday, Nov 11, 2015 (try to to have done all of the steps of the assignment including at least one iteration of training topics by then in order to run into bugs, generate questions, etc)
++ Check-in on Wednesday, Nov 13, 2019 (try to to have done all of the steps of the assignment including at least one iteration of training topics by then in order to run into bugs, generate questions, etc)
-+ Writeup due to Known before class Wednesday, November 18th, 2015
++ Writeup due before class Friday, November 15th, 2019
++ Lab Sunday as usual
 + Estimated time: 2 hours

 ### What is topic modeling?